Gael-Lopes-Da-Silva/MyPortfolio/README.md

 ---

 <p align="center">💼 This is my portfolio.
 I'm not a profesional so it can contain code that can hurt your eyes.</p>

+---

+### TODO
+- [ ] Create a button to turn the website darker or lighter.
+- [ ] Make my CV for the portfolio.
+- [ ] Make a better organization for the github projects.